NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/patch.md

 Patches are a special kind of stationary agents in NetLogo that make up the world of a model.
-You can think of the patches as the squares that make up a chess board.
+You can think of the patches as the squares that make up a chessboard.